Laguna del Maule (volcano): Magma genesis

 The postglacial activity appears to originate from a shallow silicic magma chamber beneath the caldera.
 Research published in 2017 by Anderson et al. indicates that this system is somewhat heterogeneous with distinct compositions of magmas erupted in the northwesterly and southeasterly parts of the volcanic field.
-The early post-glacial rhyodacites contain mafic inclusions implying that mafic lavas exist but do not reach the surface.
+The early post-glacial rhyodacites contain mafic inclusions, and implying that mafic lavas exist but do not reach the surface.
 From Sr isotope ratios it has been inferred that the magma is of deep origin, and the rare-earth element composition shows no evidence of crustal contamination.
 Neodymium (Nd) and Sr isotope ratios indicate all rocks are derived from the same parent source, with the rhyolites forming by fractional crystallization of the basic magma, similar to the postulated origins of rocks from the Central Volcanic Zone.
 Partial melting may also be the source of the rhyolites.
 Overall the environment where the rocks formed appears to be an oxidized 760–850 C hot system that formed over 100,000 to 200,000 years, and was influenced by the injection of basaltic magma.
 The rhyolitic melts may originate in a crystal rich mush beneath the volcanic field and probably in at least two magma chambers.
 The magma remains in the chamber for days or weeks before erupting.
 A minimum long-term magma supply rate of 0.0005 km3/yr has been estimated, with a rate of 0.0023 km3/yr during the past 20,000 years.

-Obsidian
+Obsidian and iron oxide-apatite

 In pre-Columbian times, Laguna del Maule was an important source of obsidian for the region, on both sides of the Andes.
 Finds have been made from the Pacific Ocean to Mendoza, 400 km away, as well as at archaeological sites of Neuquén Province.
 Obsidian forms sharp edges and was used by ancient societies for the production of projectiles as well as cutting instruments.
 In South America, obsidian was traded over large distances.
 Obsidian has been found in the Arroyo El Pehuenche, Laguna Negra and Laguna del Maule localities.
 These sites yield obsidians with varying properties, from large blocks at Laguna del Maule to smaller pebbles probably carried by water at Arroyo El Pehuenche.
 Another scheme has a Laguna del Maule 1 source at Laguna Fea and Laguna Negra and a Laguna del Maule 2 source on the Barrancas river.

+An occurrence of iron oxide (magnetite)-apatite ores (IOA) has been found at La Zorra volcano and is named Vetas de Maule ("Veins of Maule").
+It features massive magnetite blocks, magnetite grains and veins and breccias; the dimensions of the magnetite occurrences range from tens of metres to few centimetres.
+IOA-type deposits are important iron resources and form in volcanoes, either through magmatic or hydrothermal processes.
+The IOA deposit at Laguna del Maule is one of the youngest in the world, being less than one million years old.
+It formed presumably through hydrothermal processes, about 120,000 years after the volcano was emplaced.